Franklin Miguel Morales

 - Bats Left, Throws Left

 Franklin Morales was a highly-regarded prospect when he debuted in the majors at age 21 in 2007.
 His fastball has hit 97 mph on the radar gun and he has a good curveball as well.
-However, he has struggled to establish himself since then.
+However, he struggled to establish himself and was never a top-line pitcher during a ten-year major league career.

 Signed by scout Francisco Cartaya for the Colorado Rockies at age 16, Morales debuted professionally with the 2003 DSL Rockies, going 9-3 with a 2.18 ERA.
 In a pitcher-dominated league, he was not in the top 20 in ERA but he was only one off of the lead in wins.
 In 2004, Morales was 6-4 with a 7.62 ERA for the Casper Rockies.
 He led the Pioneer League in shutouts (1), hits allowed (92), runs allowed (61), earned runs allowed (55) and starts (15, tied for the lead).
 Despite his horrible ERA and so many negative statistics, Baseball America ranked him as the #19 prospect in the league, right behind J.P.
 Howell.